 Unlike herbs that need to be added at least when the candle is poured, they can be added after the candle has congealed so that they sit on top and are visible.
 They can be added at a later time using a heat tool to soften the top placing them in position.

-Adding stones too soon and will cause them to sink to the bottom.
+Adding stones too soon will cause them to sink to the bottom.
 To suspend them, pour the candle in layers placing the stone in between layers.

 - Selecting Candle Colors

 - Selecting Crystals, Gems, or Stones for Candles – Candles with Crystals Inside

 Candles, Astrology, and the Zodiac